 As for some of the cons of an extended warranty, a major one to consider is that it will not cover pre-existing problems.
 If for example, your transmission suddenly fails don’t expect to purchase an extended warranty and have it immediately replaced.
 In some cases, warranty companies will require you to have the RV thoroughly inspected before they will extend coverage.

 Buying a warranty plan can be a difficult decision to make regardless of the age, make, model or size of your RV and of course, its value.
-I highly recommend shopping around and considering this purchase with as much or even more thought than when you were initially shopping for your RV.
+I highly recommend shopping around to different warranty providers and considering this purchase with as much or even more thought than when you were initially shopping for your RV.
 This is especially true if you are living a full-time RVer lifestyle and you are looking for some peace of mind regarding some of the financial control in your life.
+Make sure to check out my previous column on the cost of full-time RVing and budgeting appropriately.

 As always, thanks for reading folks, and I hope to see you out there on the road sometime.